 We know, we know … once the ceremony wraps, it’s tempting to rush straight to the bar.
 But don’t give in!
 (At least not right away.)
-Help keep the wedding party together so you can push through portraits, and, if necessary, (politely) hold other guests at bay so the couple doesn’t become distracted from the task at hand.
+Help keep the wedding party together so you can push through portraits and, if necessary, (politely) hold other guests at bay so the couple doesn’t become distracted from the task at hand.

 Give a speech (if asked).

 At the wedding reception, this job is typically reserved for the best person.
 But if you’re asked to speak, do so!
-And if you’re not asked, do not grab the mic and give a speech anyways.
+And if you’re not asked, do not grab the mic and give a speech anyway.
 Weddings run on tight schedules, and the disruption could mess up the flow of the evening.

 Be the first on the dance floor.